ivan-developer-01/IC-RDP-project-optimized/README.md

 I have used these linters to check and format my HTML code in IC-RDP-project:
  - Built-in VSCode formatter
  - Prettier (Didn't configure it but it works from scratch)

+## BEM
+> **Note**
+> I have found that IC-RDP-project already adheres to the BEM principle and thus have not changed the HTML code of the IC-RDP-project for BEM.

 ## Change list
 See at [CHANGES.md](CHANGES.md).